 Before putting the pen on the sheet, make sure to have an outline in mind.
 Ensure that you have a clear picture of the layout of your answer.
 Do not think that ‘I will improvise as I proceed.‘ Have a clear picture from the beginning.
 It prevents mistakes and makes your answer more systematic and chronological.

 You know your writing speed and the duration in which you can put thought from mind to paper.
-So, how much time to give to a question or set of questions (like short, long) entirely depends on you.
+So, how much time to give to a question or set of questions (short or long) entirely depends on you.

 When writing an answer, try to complete it within your set time frame.
 If you stretch one or two questions and exceed the time limit, you will unnecessarily start to panic and lose control.
 So avoid that.
-Above tips like sticking to the word count, having a summary before writing, will significantly help in adhering to the time limit.
+The above tips, like sticking to the word count and having a summary before writing, will significantly help in adhering to the time limit.

 For example, Suppose there are two long answers, and 40 minutes remain.
 You utilise 32 minutes to write an excellent answer to one question and have only 8 minutes for the second one.
 Don’t do that.

-In 20 minutes, you can write an answer that will award your 7 out of 10 marks.
-If you utilise 32 minutes, most likely you will get 8.5 out of 10 for that.
+In 20 minutes, you can write an answer that will award you 7 out of 10 marks.
+If you utilise 32 minutes, most likely, you will get 8.5 out of 10 for that.

-This is the very crucial time of your Mains examination.
-Within fifteen minutes, you have to go through the whole paper that took you multiple hours to write!
+This is a very crucial time.
+Within fifteen minutes, you have to go through the whole paper, which took you multiple hours to write!
 But it is essential.

-In these fifteen minutes, check if you have missed a word, an essential note, or punctuation, or a short example or a case name.
+In these fifteen minutes, check if you have missed a word, an essential note, punctuation, a short example, or a case name.
 You may also use this time to underline the crucial points of an answer.
 This time is also suitable to check your credentials once more and ensure that everything is correct.

 Success in Judiciary Mains Exam!

-Keeping these techniques in mind, you can attempt Mains examination efficiently and flawlessly.
+Keeping these techniques in mind, you can attempt the Mains examination efficiently and flawlessly.
 A systematic approach can make any horse win the race.
 Pick your weak points and work on them.
-Utilise the time now.
+Appropriately utilise the time now.
 Back it up with a proper routine and proper management.
 Once you discipline yourself, no goal is too big.

-Finally, a student preparing for the Judicial Services Exam comes across multiple opinions as to how to prepare.
+Finally, a law student preparing for the Judicial Services Exam comes across multiple opinions on how to study law and other instructions.
 Make it a point never to get carried away with every advice you get.
-Listen to every piece of information, but before acclimatizing it, analyse it yourself.
-A person better knows about himself or herself than any other one.
+Listen to every piece of information, but before acclimatising it, analyse it yourself.
+A person better knows about themself than any other.
 All the best.